Alihan-Inc/Computational_Musicology_2023-/README.md

   4. Identify several tracks in your corpus that are either extremely typical or atypical.
    - Typical: Ciao La France (Alonzo), Namek (Jul) and Hoofdpijn (Lijpe)

+ ## Week 7
+Description plot 1: In general, hip hop music is known for having a strong beat and a high level of energy.
+This is reflected in the tempo and danceability of many hip hop tracks, which are often fast and rhythmically complex.
+Plot 1 really shows this relationship.
+A large proportion of tracks correspond to high energy and the "danceability" is well over 0.5 on average.
+Furthermore, we see interesting differences such as that the average tempo of Dutch raps is lower than French raps.
+The tempo distribution of French raps is greater than that of Dutch raps.
+This may be the reason why French raps more often give me more energy than Dutch raps.